 You can receive your Houghton College financial aid (Excellence Scholarship, Houghton College Grant, etc.) only when studying abroad on a Houghton College program.
-These include the Houghton Honors Program (East Meets West, Contemporary Contexts), Houghton in Tanzania, Balkans Semester, Go ED, Houghton Down Under, and City Semester.
-Discover more about off-campus programs at Houghton.
+These include the Houghton Honors Program (East Meets West), Houghton in Tanzania, Balkans Semester, Go ED, Houghton Down Under, and City Semester.
+Discover more about off-campus study opportunities at Houghton.

 What are the payment options?

 Your bill can be paid online with a checking or savings account, a monthly payment plan through Tuition Management Systems, or by mailing a check or money order (see Payment Information for additional info).
 You can also cover the remaining balance with a PLUS or Alternative loan.

 What if my family has unusual or unexpected financial circumstances?

 You can complete our special circumstances form to inform us about any unusual or unexpected financial circumstances.
 We will take this additional information into account when completing your financial aid award letter.